 “Unfortunately, cavities represent permanent damage,” explains, Dr. Chris Salierno.
 “You can’t brush away cavities.
 The good news is, fillings and dental crowns are a simple and effective way to treat them.”

 Is a dental filling always required to treat a cavity?

 In a word: yes.
 Cavities won’t get better on their own—in fact, left untreated, they’ll get worse.

-Eventually, the hole in your tooth will get bigger, growing past your enamel (the hard, outer layer of your tooth), to the softer dentin underneath.
+Eventually, the hole in your tooth will get bigger, growing past your tooth enamel (the hard, outer layer of your tooth), to the softer dentin underneath.
 From there, it can quickly reach the sensitive pulp and nerves at the root of your tooth, where it will form a painful abscess.
-By that point, you’ll probably be in a lot of pain, and a filling might not be enough treatment to save your tooth or prevent a serious infection.
+By that point, a filling might not be enough treatment to save your tooth or prevent a serious infection.
 Instead, your dentist may need to try more invasive treatments like a root canal—or even a tooth extraction.